AstrolabDAO/docs/docs/tokenomics/fees.md

 # Fees

 Astrolab draws revenue from fees and kickbacks from bridges.
-Revenue is allocated between insurance staking and PCV accumulation ($aura, for instance), and the ratio is determined through governance voting.
+Revenue is allocated between insurance staking and PCV accumulation ($AURA, for instance), and the ratio is determined through governance voting.

 The fee range is 5-22% for performance fees and 0-2% for management fees.
 They are decided per Crate basis, depending on risk profile, profitability and the amount of maintenance needed.